denoiSplit: a method for joint microscopy image splitting and unsupervised denoising: Our Approach

 We incorporate this likelihood function into the loss of our overall setup, encouraging \denoiSplit to predict pixel intensities that maximize this likelihood and thereby values that are consistent with the noise properties of the given training data.

 Since \denoiSplit, in contrast to existing denoising applications, predicts two images (the two unmixed channels), we employ two noise models and add two likelihood terms to our overall loss.

-More formally, in VAEs~\cite{Kingma2019-mx} and \HVAEs, the generative distribution over pixel intensities is modelled as a Gaussian distribution with its variance either clamped to $1$ or also learned and predicted.
-We change our VSE Network to only predict the true pixel intensity and replace the above mentioned Gaussian distribution by distributions defined in two noise models $\mathit{P}^\text{nm}_1(c^N_1|c_1)$ and $\mathit{P}^\text{nm}_2(c^N_2|c_2)$, one for each respective unmixed output channel.
+More formally, in VAEs~\cite{Kingma2019-mx} and \HVAEs, the generative distribution over pixel intensities is modeled as a Gaussian distribution with its variance either clamped to $1$ or also learned and predicted.
+We change our VSE Network to only predict the true pixel intensity and replace the Gaussian distribution mentioned above by the distributions defined in two noise models $\mathit{P}^\text{nm}_1(c^N_1|c_1)$ and $\mathit{P}^\text{nm}_2(c^N_2|c_2)$, one for each respective unmixed output channel.
 These noise models are pixel-wise independent, \ie,

 where $c^N_{i}[k]$ is the noisy pixel intensity for the $k$-th pixel and $c_{i}[k]$ the corresponding noise-free intensity value.
-This independence makes them particularly suitable for microscopy data where Poisson and Gaussian noise are the predominant pixel-noises one desires to remove.
+This independence makes them particularly suitable for microscopy data where Poisson and Gaussian noise are the predominant pixel noises one desires to remove.

-Since we now directly predict the noise-free pixel values, the output of the decoder can directly be interpreted as $\text{Dec}_{\decparams}(z) = (c_1,c_2)$ and the total loss for \denoiSplit now becomes
+Since we now directly predict the noise-free pixel values, the output of the decoder can directly be interpreted as $\text{Dec}_{\decparams}(z) = (\hat{c}_1,\hat{c}_2)$ and the total loss for \denoiSplit now becomes

-In~\cite{Prakash2020-wr}, two ways for creation of noise models are described and the decision to pick which method depends upon whether or not one has access to the microscope from which data was acquired.
-In the supplementary Sec S4, we describe the process of noise model generation and do a quantitative comparison between these two methodologies. \figPatchComparison
+In~\cite{Prakash2020-wr}, two ways for the creation of noise models are described, and the decision to pick which method depends upon whether or not one has access to the microscope from which data was acquired.
+In \supsection{5}, we describe the process of noise model generation and also compare performance between these two methodologies.